realazthat/mdremotifier/.github/README.remotified.md

 ### Development environment: Linux-like

 - For running `pre.sh` (Linux-like environment).

+  - From [./.github/dependencies.yml](https://raw.githubusercontent.com/realazthat/mdremotifier/master/.github/dependencies.yml), which is used for the GH Action to do a fresh install of everything:

+    ```yaml
+    bash: scripts.
+    findutils: scripts.
+    grep: tests.
+    xxd: tests.
+    git: scripts, tests.
+    xxhash: scripts (changeguard).
+    rsync: out-of-directory test.
+    expect: for `unbuffer`, useful to grab and compare ansi color symbols.
+    jq: dependency for [yq](https://github.com/kislyuk/yq), which is used to generate
+      the README; the README generator needs to use `tomlq` (which is a part of `yq`)
+      to query `pyproject.toml`.

+    ```

   - Requires `pyenv`, or an exact matching version of python as in [.python-version](https://raw.githubusercontent.com/realazthat/mdremotifier/master/.python-version) (which is currently `3.8.0 `).